-INTERNALLY GENERATED INTANGIBLE ASSETS 8635
+ACCOUNTING FOR PROPERTY ACQUISITIONS - INTERNALLY GENERATE INTANGIBLE ASSETS 8635

-(Revised 06/2011)
+(Revised 10/2020)

+Intangible capital assets/property are considered internally generated if they are created or produced:

+By the agency/department

-Intangible assets are considered internally generated if they are created or produced by the department or an entity contracted by the department, or if they are acquired from a third party but require more than minimal incremental effort on the part of the department to begin to achieve their expected level of service capacity.
+An entity contracted by the agency/department

+If they are acquired from a third party but require more than minimal incremental effort on the part of the agency/department to achieve their expected level of service capacity.

+Examples of common internally generated intangible assets include computer software, patents, trademarks, and copyrights.
+Specific guidance on computer software is given below.

 Outlays incurred in the development of an internally generated intangible asset that are identifiable should be capitalized only upon the occurrence of all of the following:

 Determination of the specific objective of the project and the nature of the service capacity that is expected to be provided by the intangible asset upon the completion of the project.